 EdPolicyWorks is a joint collaboration between the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
 EdPolicyWorks brings together researchers from across the University of Virginia and the State to focus on important questions of educational policy and implications for the workforce.

-James H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Professor in the Economics of Education, Director, Nudge4 Solutions LabVivian Wong Associate ProfessorLuke C. Miller Research Assistant ProfessorKelli Bird Assistant Professor of Education, Research FacultyJulia Jackson Cohen Assistant Professor of Education
+James H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabVivian Wong Associate ProfessorLuke C. Miller Research Assistant ProfessorKelli Bird Assistant Professor of Education, Research FacultyJulia Jackson Cohen Assistant Professor of Education